Volusia County Conservation

 Saving Special Places • Building Better Communities

-1000 Friends of Florida urges general election voters in Volusia County to Vote YES on your November 3rd ballot to renew two forward-thinking, successful citizen-initiated programs, Volusia Forever and Volusia ECHO.
-Both programs, overwhelmingly approved by voters in 2000, dedicate a small share of county ad valorem assessments to citizen-directed investments in protecting Volusia County’s environment and enhancing its quality of life.
-But both programs will expire unless voters renew them for another 20 years in the November election.
-Renewal will simply maintain current level of support for these vital initiatives, and will not increase taxes.
+1000 Friends of Florida urged general election voters in Volusia County to Vote YES on their November 2020 ballot to renew two forward-thinking, successful citizen-initiated programs, Volusia Forever and Volusia ECHO.
+We are pleased to report that each referendum passed overwhelmingly, with Volusia ECHO for projects garnering more than 72% in support and Volusia Forever for land acquisition with more than 75% support.
+Over the past two decades, these two funds have raised in excess of $190 million for land purchases and projects.
+When the two initiatives were first launched in 2000, ECHO passed with 57% of the votes and Volusia Forever with 61%.
+The current vote reflects a significant increase in support two decades later.
+Both programs dedicate a small share of county ad valorem assessments to citizen-directed investments in protecting Volusia County’s environment and enhancing its quality of life.
+But both programs were due to expire unless voters renewed them for another 20 years.
+Renewal of these programs simply maintains current level of support for these vital initiatives, and does not increase taxes.

-Whether you use a mail-in ballot or go to the polls on November 3, please vote YES on both Volusia Forever and Volusia ECHO to protect the county’s lands and waters and enhance its quality of life!
+Thank you for voting YES on both Volusia Forever and Volusia ECHO to protect the county’s lands and waters and enhance its quality of life!

 Photo by Pat Northey

 Statement from 1000 Friends of Florida